 Autistic individuals may struggle with maintaining healthy dental hygiene.
-This could be due to a combination of sensory issues related to sights, sounds, and smells while in dental provider offices, communication issues, in addition to poor dental habits at home.
-Further, autistic children may have major risk of developing tooth decay, periodontal lesions, and alterations of the oral microbiome due to the aforementioned sensory issue, as well as oral trauma due to self-injury.
+This could be due to a combination of sensory issues related to sights, sounds, and smells while in dental provider offices, communication issues, and poor dental habits at home.
+For some autistic individuals, intravenous (IV) sedation for dental procedures may be necessary, but the cost for anesthesia administration may not be covered by insurance, creating a burden for some families.
+Further, autistic children may have major risk of developing tooth decay, periodontal lesions, and alterations of the oral microbiome due to the aforementioned sensory issues, as well as oral trauma due to self-injury.
 Many of these issues can be reduced through preventative approaches, such as personalized educational models, as well as environmental alterations to dental offices to accommodate sensory issues related to autism.
 Research is beginning to evaluate the effectiveness of environmental alteration approaches (e.g., dimmed lights, images shown on ceilings, calming music, and tactile pressure using weighted vests).
 Additional work is needed to determine how to scale these approaches in various community service settings.
 Trainings for families to use with their children and for autistic adults, as well as trainings for dental health providers are emerging and may be one helpful approach.
 The National Institute for Dental and Craniofacial Research publication of a Practical Oral Care Guide for People with Autism is one example of recent educational efforts to address oral health in individuals on the autism spectrum.
-70 In a recent study funded by NIDCD, researchers discussed how collaboration between dentists and occupational therapists to optimize the dental clinic environment and help autistic patients emotional regulation and familiarization with dental procedures can create an approach that works well for individuals with autism.
-65, 70 For transition age autistic individuals, transition to different insurance coverage remains as a potential barrier to continued dental care, with the potential risk of a drop in coverage for a prolonged period of time or a lack of coverage for a particular procedure.
+In a recent study funded by NIDCD, researchers discussed how collaboration between dentists and occupational therapists to optimize the dental clinic environment and help autistic patients emotional regulation and familiarization with dental procedures can create an approach that works well for individuals with autism.
+65, 70 For autistic adolescents and young adults, transition to different insurance coverage remains as a potential barrier to continued dental care, with the potential risk of a drop in coverage for a prolonged period of time or a lack of coverage for a particular procedure.
 71 Additional research is needed in the area of improving access to cosmetic dental procedures and the physical and mental health benefits of these procedures.